Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/SSH.md

 ## Upload SSH keys

-OpenSSH specifies that the user public key is stored in the ~/.ssh/authorized_keys file on the server.
-The key must be stored in the ~/.ssh/authorized_keys file in the user's home directory as the user you want to log into the server.
+OpenSSH specifies that the user public key is stored in the `~/.ssh/authorized_keys` file on the server.
 Adding the public key to this file is equivalent to uploading the public key to the server.
 Each public key occupies a line.
 If the file does not exist, you can manually create it